How to Build Better Coping Skills for Life's More Turbulent Moments

 Coping skills are like a personal toolkit that empowers you to handle stress and adversity in healthy ways.
 These skills can be emotional, cognitive, and behavioral tools that enable you to manage your thoughts, feelings, and actions when faced with challenging situations.

 By recognizing your patterns and habits, you can start to reshape them in healthy, positive ways.
 Additionally, seeking support from friends, family, mentors, and counselors can be a valuable source of guidance and encouragement.
 They can provide you with a listening ear, help you explore your options, and offer practical advice and solutions.
+Think about who are on your board of directors and ask yourself who is on your team including a person you take your friendship conflicts to, who do you take your academic struggles to, who you take your financial struggles to, who you take your relationship struggles to — all should offer a great listening ear and good advice.

 By prioritizing your mental and emotional well-being, seeking support when you need it, and practicing healthy coping mechanisms, you can build the skills you need to weather any storm and keep moving forward.
 Identifying your purpose and pursuing those goals while building your skills is the best way to achieve your dreams and help you bounce back when a little turbulence hits the skies.
+To learn more about building your coping skills or any other college questions, email hello@collegeflightpath.com or fill out our onboarding form to access a free call by clicking here.

 Previous